openshift-telco/openshift-telco.github.io/README.md

 ## About

 This is a collection of notes on designs, configurations and topics we have found useful when working with Telco configurations.
+This is NOT a replacement of upstream or downstream product documentation.

+## Contributing to this repo

+Fork > Patch > Push > Pull Request